-What the devil is monks cloth?
+What is monks cloth?

-When you use a punch needle, you need a base fabric to punch into.
-The base fabric you use with your punch needle needs to be strong in order to withstand the constant pressure from your punching.
-The most common base fabric for punch needle is called monks cloth.
+The most common base fabric for punch needle – and the one I use most often - is called monks cloth.
 Monks cloth is a loose even-weave cotton fabric which is specifically designed for punch needle.
 The loose, equally spaced holes are wide enough to allow the punch needle through, yet tight enough to hold the loops in place.
-Monks cloth has a double thread running through it which makes it very hard-wearing.
-Monks cloth will often be listed as having a certain number of threads or holes per inch.
-The preferable count has 24-26 threads per inch, also referred to as 12-13 holes per inch.

 Stretching your fabric